1. Blog

 35 CV headline examples to make your application stand out from the crowd

-An attractive CV headline can hook potential employers in a matter of seconds.
-This blog offers dozens of examples for great CV headlines to make you stand out.
+An attractive CV headline hooks potential employers in seconds.
+This blog offers dozens of examples for great CV headlines to make you stand out and help you land that job.

 Quickly bring your CV writing to life